2i2c-org/team-compass/organization/structure.md

 - **[Engineering](../engineering/structure.md)**: Develop and operate our technical and cloud infrastructure, to ensure that it is reliable and scalable.
-- **[Product](../product/structure.md)**: Understand the perspective of our partner communities and guide the evolution of our infrastructure and services, in order to ensure they have a positive impact.
-- **[Community](../community/structure.md)**: Guide and support the partner communities that we serve, to help them utilize our infrastructure in a way that aligns with 2i2c's mission.
 - **[Partnerships](../partnerships/structure.md)**: Identify opportunities for impact, cultivate new relationships, and oversee our sustainability plan to ensure that we have sustainable and scalable impact.

 ## Cross-functional teams